-- Data age: The reference period for the primary data is from July 2022 to June 2023. - Geographical coverage: The primary data was collected from the Dhaid Road (UAE) manufacturing unit. - Technology coverage: The secondary data is based on generic technological processes for each raw material.
-No efficient processes have been considered for manufacturing the raw material.
+- Data age: The reference period for the primary data is from July 2022 to June 2023. - Geographical coverage: The primary data was collected from the Dhaid Road (UAE) manufacturing unit. - Technology coverage: secondary data is based on technological generic processes for each raw material.
+No efficient processes have been considered for manufacturing the raw material. - Representativeness: The results of the LCA represent the different cement types manufactured by the Sharjah Cement Factory at Dhaid Road (UAE).